wp-plugins/easy-pie-coming-soon/readme.txt

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'Coming Soon Page'
+2. Search for 'EZP Coming Soon Page'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard